Fatimah160/social_analysise_pipeline/README.md

 # 📊 Social Media Analytics Pipeline

 ## 🚀 Overview
-This project is a small **ETL pipeline** for social media analytics using Python.
+This project is an ETL pipeline for social media analytics using Python and Apache Airflow.
 It:
 - Fetches new posts daily from **Twitter** and **YouTube** (can be extended to Facebook, etc.)
 - Normalizes raw JSON into a unified schema